Eruca sativa

+Eruca sativa is native to the Mediterranean and Asia.
+Its wide availability and sharp flavor make it widely popular as a leaf vegetable, including in salads.

 Description

 Eruca sativa is an annual plant growing to 20 to 100 cm in height.
 The pinnate leaves are deeply lobed with four to ten small, lateral lobes and a large terminal lobe.
 The flowers are 2 to 4 cm in diameter, arranged in a corymb, with the typical Brassicaceae flower structure.
 The petals are creamy white with purple veins, and the stamens are yellow.
 The fruit is a siliqua (pod) 12 to 25 mm long with an apical beak, containing several seeds.
 The species has a chromosome number of 2n = 22.